Yasuni: Paradise in Danger

 As the Yasuni is located in the very far east of Ecuador, very close to the border to Peru and not far from Brazil, the chance of getting in the past contacted or conquered by, for example, Spanish colonialists or the Incas, who came before, was very low.
 Nowadays, humans are much more resourceful in getting to unknown and isolated places.
 In particular, companies that seek to extract natural resources.
 Those companies try to discover all those places where lucrative natural resources and materials can be found.
 This provokes conflicts, though, both with nature and with the mentioned indigenous tribes.

 When the current Ecuadorian government wanted to make a contribution to protect the global climate, the Yasuni got a lot of publicity worldwide.
-Ecuador tried to convince the international community, including foreign governments, to compensate missed revenues of not exploiting oil in the National Park to the Ecuadorian state.
+A lot of people knew already that Yasuni in Danger Ecuador tried to convince the international community, including foreign governments, to compensate missed revenues of not exploiting oil in the National Park to the Ecuadorian state.
 It has to be said, that the area has comparatively high reserves of oil.
 That is why the ITT-Yasuni-Initiative was intrduced.

 ITT-Yasuni-Initiative was a project introduced by the Correa administration.
 This government run project implied a perpetual suspension of oil extraction in the Yasuni National Park, in particular the area called Ishpingo-Tambococha-Tiputini (ITT).
 However, this suspension would only occur if Ecuador gets compensated by the international community.
 This compensation includes payments of $ 3.6 billion which would represent half of the revenue normally made from oil exploitation.